 Okay, on to the fun stuff now, which is how to get web design clients.

 Cold calling for web design clients is a thing of the past.
-There’s way more effective tactics for getting clients and this is one of my favorites.
+There are way more effective tactics for finding web design clients and this is one of my favorites.

 I’ve been taking advantage of this myself with great success lately.
 Partnership marketing is a seriously untapped source for getting clients.

 It’s a simple idea, too.

 You partner with other businesses to have leads referred to your agency.
 If they convert to a client, you pay your partner a percentage or set amount.

 For the company your partnering with, they only have to spend a few minutes of their time to potentially earn thousands from referring a converting lead.

 The best part about it?
 You don’t have to worry about client acquisition.
 Would you agree that designing websites is the easy part and getting clients is the hard part?
 Me too.